How often do we hear the expression– “that’s not fair”?

 Let’s face it, fairness is really important to us.
 The idea of fairness is so pervasive and fundamental that the Supreme Court Justice Potter Steward (1915-1985) once claimed that “Fairness is what justice really is.”
 (The American Philosopher John Rawls would agree—justice is fairness.
 But more on that in a moment.)

-I think the principle of fairness is widely under-appreciated, if not also undervalued.
+I think the principle of fairness is widely under-appreciated in leadership, if not also undervalued.
 If you want to be an effective and ethical leader, then I have some advice for you: be fair.
 In fact, this might be the most important thing you can do.